claudioosilvestre/claudioosilvestre/README.md

 ## 💡 About me

 I’m a passionate developer who truly enjoys the "aha!" moment of solving a tough bug.
-I don’t rest until the logic is seamless and the code is clean.
 Deeply committed to continuous learning, I always show up with the energy to build reliable, high-quality software and turn complex challenges into reality.